martinjc/programming-intro/src/notes/expressions-and-statements.md

 The operators that we can use in expressions will depend on the programming language we are using, but will typically include:

--   simple mathematical operators, for example +, -, \*, /
+-   basic mathematical operators, for example +, -, \*, /
 -   other mathematical operators, for example ^, %
 -   logical operators, for example |, &, !
 -   comparison operators, for example ==, <, >